 So the next time you feel a craving, remember The Four Ds and avoid a permanent mistake caused by a temporary urge.

-Here are 20 solid distraction ideas that will keep you occupied just long enough.
+Here are 20 solid distraction ideas that will make you feel positive with your goal to get rid of this addiction.
 Try any or all that make sense to you, or better yet, come up with a list of your own.

 You may want to write down a few go-to distraction tasks and keep them on your person (see the example chart at the end of this article).
 This way you won’t be left scrambling for distraction ideas when already struggling with cravings – you’ll have your ideas planned out and ready to go.